-You may participate in the dental insurance program if you are employed half-time or more in a:
+You may participate in the dental insurance program if you are employed half-time or more in a benefits-eligible faculty or staff position.
+Separate information on graduate staff dental insurance is available.

 Dependents are your legal spouse or same-sex domestic partner (SSDP) and dependent children until the children reach their 26th birthday.